jveres/deno-xs/README.md

 # deno-xs
-Deno release which is extra small in size.
+Unofficial Deno release which is extra small in size.